oduwsdl/sumgram/README.md

 ![hurricane harvey ngrams](pics/sumgrams_harvey.png)
 ## Additional Features
 In addition to generating top sumgrams, sumgram ranks sentences and documents.
+### Ranking documents (`--no-rank-sentences` to switch off)
+`get_ranked_docs()` ranks documents by giving credit to documents that have highly ranked terms in the ranked list of ngrams.
+A document's score is awarded by accumulating the points awarded by the position of terms in the ranked list of ngrams.
+Please note that documents without terms in ranked list of ngrams are not awarded points.
+Therefore, some documents may not be ranked because they performed poorly - did not have any term in the ranked list of ngrams.

+### Ranking sentences (`--no-rank-docs` to switch off)
+`rank_sents_frm_top_ranked_docs()` ranks sentences in the top ranked documents exclusively, and gives credit to sentences with a high average overlap between the sentence tokens and the tokens in the top ngrams.
+For all sentences in a top ranked documents, a sentence's score (average overlap) is measured by calculating the average overlap between the terms in the top ngrams and the given sentence.
+This accounts for how many different tokens in the top ngrams that are present in a sentence.

 ## Installation
 Just type
 ```